rubenschuckit/personal-website-11ty/posts/2024-year-in-review.md

 # Engage And Married\!

 The sections of this blog won’t necessarily be in chronological order, but it's hard not to start the year in review with *this* section.
-On a chilly evening in Carmel, CA (not to be confused with my hometown of a different pronunciation: Carmel, IN), Lauren and I became engaged\!
+On a chilly evening in Carmel, CA (not to be confused with my hometown of a different pronunciation), Lauren and I became engaged\!
 After over three years of an ever growing and strengthening relationship, we decided to get married\!
 It’s crazy to think I began writing these posts even before I met Lauren, though she does feature prominently in every post since.
 After the engagement, our lives quickly became dominated by planning the wedding.

 Planning a wedding is an interesting ordeal because most people have never thrown any sort of event before, let alone one with so many guests.
 The foundational pieces fell into place fairly early: the venue, the officiant, and the date.
 But filling in the gaps between all of those pieces can be a little daunting.
 Perhaps the most daunting aspect is not knowing what may be missing or overlooked, especially since we elected to plan the wedding primarily ourselves.
 Fortunately, thanks in large part to Lauren’s attentiveness, when the wedding weekend did finally arrive, it went quite smoothly and magically\!